Skip to content

 The agent sees this as search_web, not PerformWebSearch.

-When a toolkit has multiple functions, you can group them under a collapsible container using [Toolkit("description")]:
+When a toolkit has multiple functions, you can group them under a collapsible container using [Collapse("description")]:

 csharp